MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-query-totals-grouping.md

                 column(Qty; Quantity)
                 {
-                    // Change the value of the property to perform a different aggregation on grouped columns: Sum, Average, Max, Min, or Count
+                    // Change the value of the property to perform a different aggregation on grouped columns: Sum, Average, Max, Min
                     // Method = Sum;
                 }
             }